Antoine Reinartz

 Antoine Reinartz (/fr/; born 1985) is a French actor.
+He is most known for his performance in BPM (Beats per Minute) (2017), for which he won the César Award for Best Supporting Actor.

 Career

 Reinartz was nominated twice at the César Award for Best Supporting Actor.
 He won the first time, in 2018, for BPM (Beats per Minute) and received a second nomination for his role in the Anatomy of a Fall, in 2024.